 Gamify The Experience

 Motivation will naturally be high at the start of your campaign.
-However, participation will dwindle if your campaign takes place over the course of a few weeks.
+However, participation could dwindle if your campaign takes place over a few weeks.
 It’s up to you to keep everyone’s spirits high, and one way to do that is to gamify the experience.

 In other words, you want to make it fun to participate by incorporating competitive aspects like:

-• Fundraising thermometers.
-Keeping a running tally of donations in the form of a thermometer gives your fundraising team and donors an idea of your campaign’s progress.
-Participants will know to step up their efforts if necessary to reach your goal, and donors might give an even larger contribution to see how much they can make the thermometer move.
+- Fundraising thermometers.
+Keeping a running tally of donations in the form of a thermometer shows your fundraising team and donors your campaign’s progress.
+Participants will know to step up their efforts if necessary to reach the goal, and donors might give a larger contribution to see how much they can make the thermometer move.

 Some friendly competition goes a long way in keeping the momentum going throughout your nonprofit’s fundraising campaign.
 Adding elements like this will inspire everyone to do their best, directly impacting how much money they end up raising for your cause.